alexgaas/goch/README.md

 # Go Channels cheatsheet
 This is really simple cheatsheet to understand how to use correctly channels with goroutines in a Go.
+This basic introduction does not assume consideration of Go channels under the hood and instead of that focuses on the practical aspects of using channels on to production-ready services.

 ## Go concurrency bare minimum
 Let's consider a simple example of program with goroutine: